EugeneKrapivin/ComoEngineeringBlogPosts/[[The trouble of having multiple message schedulers on a service bus.md

 	});
 }
 ```
-Once you've initiated the service bus, it's time to use the quartz service to consume those messages and do the heavy lifting of putting the deferred messages on the bus.
+Once you've initiated the service bus, it's time to use the Quartz service to consume those messages and do the heavy lifting, meaning putting the deferred messages on the bus.
 ```C#
 var scheduler = new StdSchedulerFactory().GetScheduler();
 scheduler.JobFactory = new MassTransitJobFactory(bus);
 scheduler.Start();
 ```
-A full version of the code (using topshelf as the win service bootstrapper) could be found in [this](https://github.com/MassTransit/MassTransit-Quartz/tree/master/src/MassTransit.QuartzService) GitHub repository of Masstransit-Quartz integration.
+A full version of the code (using Topshelf as the Windows service bootstrapper) can be found in [this](https://github.com/MassTransit/MassTransit-Quartz/tree/master/src/MassTransit.QuartzService) GitHub repository of Masstransit-Quartz integration.

-In conclusion: If the need for scheduling messages arises, you should just put up a dedicated scheduling service for the whole bus and make sure that none of the other services interfere to its functionality by removing their scheduling abilities.
+In conclusion: If you need to schedule messages, we recommend putting up a dedicated scheduling service for the whole bus and making sure that none of the other services interfere with its functionality by removing their scheduling abilities.

 Credits: